fablabbcn/fablabbcn-legacy-web/_posts/news-post/Fabacademydummies.md

 <br/><br/>

 <p>Any maker, builder, creator, artist worth his/her salt will admit that the learning journey never really ends.
 For many Fab Academy is just the first step into a universe with unlimited potential.
-And every journey begins with a single step.</p>
+Every journey must begin with a single step.
+Remember even Luke Skywalker was once layman with no Jedi skills, but he had the force, and so do you.</p>

 <br/><br/>

-<p>If all this still sounds a little too daunting, I have compiled a list of final projects by students with little to no prior technical background.
-If they did it so can you.
-Even Luke Skywalker was once layman with no Jedi skills, but he had the force, and so do you.</p>